 Prescribed Fire Treatments

-Fire managers cannot perform any kind of prescribed burn without first attending to national Interagency policy for prescribe fire, NEPA, and other environmental compliance requirements.
+Fire managers cannot perform any kind of prescribed fire treatment without first attending to environmental compliance requirements.
 Each treatment requires specific burn plans with measurable burn objectives that clearly defined operational procedures for implementation, monitoring, escapes and contingency resources.

 |PMS 486 - Prescribed Fire Go/No-Go Checklist (November 2013) [Editable File]|